462124653/AIExp/README.md

 Graduate Project Title: Poor Man Deep Learning Camera

-Artificial intelligence (AI) and Block chain are already affecting our lives in many ways.
+Artificial intelligence (AI) and Block Chain are already affecting our lives in many ways.
 I envision that they are forming a new virtual world, the robot world.
 After about 10 years, AI-equipped robotic entities will use bitcoin to trade with the human world and also use bitcoin to trade with other robotic entities.